 Fortunately, there isn’t actually a huge list of faults with the DQ200.
 Unfortunately, the faults we have seen so far can be quite pricey to repair.
 But before we get into that, let’s briefly go over the differences between this transmission and its 6-speed predecessor.

 What's New in the 7-Speed DSG?

-In moving the hydraulic system—the valves and solenoids and other delicate mechanical components that is the control centre of the gearbox—into its own enclosed system, the transmission has a greatly reduced chance of suffering a fault as a result of oil contamination clogging up vital components, since the only contamination that can get into that chamber would come from the components within.
+In moving the hydraulic system—the valves and solenoids and other delicate mechanical components that are the control centre of the gearbox—into its own enclosed system, the transmission has a greatly reduced chance of suffering a fault as a result of oil contamination clogging up vital components since the only contamination that can get into that chamber would come from the components within.

 So, let’s get into those common faults.